dfelinto/blender-manual/manual/modeling/meshes/retopology.rst

 Mode
    How to specify the amount of detail for the new mesh.

-   Ratio
-      Specify target number of faces relative to the current mesh.
+   :Ratio: Specify target number of faces relative to the current mesh.
-   Edge Length
-      Input target edge length in the new mesh.
+   :Edge Length: Input target edge length in the new mesh.
-   Faces
-      Input target number of faces in the new mesh.
+   :Faces: Input target number of faces in the new mesh.

 Seed
    Random :term:`Seed` to use with the solver;